HumbleHominid/arcadia-tweet-bot/README.md

 # Arcadia Tweet Bot

-A social media client that posts the most recent upload from ArcadiaSMP members to Twitter.
+A social media client that posts the most recent upload from ArcadiaSMP members to Twitter and BlueSky

 ## Installation